The map below illustrates where this project will construct sewer improvements. The primary construction method for each pipe segment is noted.

 - Equipment Storage: Equipment and materials may be stored on streets overnight.

 - No Parking: Little or no on‐street parking will be allowed in and near work zones, especially during work hours.
 On days when crews will be working in front of your house or nearby, please plan ahead.
 If you park your vehicle on the street, plan to move it off the street by 7 a.m. and return it at 6 p.m.

 - Traffic Delays: Expect traffic delays in and near the work area.

 - Lane Restrictions: At least one lane with two-way traffic on NW Thurman west of 31st will be maintained, with flaggers during work hours to assist traffic and pedestrians.

-- Street Closure: The work at NW Thurman and 31st may require a temporary street closure of NW Thurman.
+- Street Closure on NW Thurman: The work at NW Thurman and 31st may require a temporary, short-term street closure of NW Thurman.
 If so, a signed detour will be in place and work hours will be restricted.

 - Cross-Street Closures: Work at intersections on NW Thurman may require temporary cross-street closures, with local access the next block up from the closure on that cross street.

 - Pedestrian Access: If temporary crosswalk and sidewalk closures are necessary, signage will indicate the alternate way for pedestrians to proceed.

 - Services Maintained: Sewer, water, and other utilities are expected to remain in service during construction.